ndangelo/type/_posts/docs/2016-04-28-east-wordpress.markdown

 The theme contains the main translation file `east.pot` inside the languages directory which will be used by poedit application.

-**Here are a simple steps:**
+**Here are simple steps:**

 1. Install poedit and open it
 2. Once the app is opened click Create new translation
 3. Choose the **east.pot** file inside the theme **east/language** directory
-4. Once translation is done, save the file according to your language code.
+4. Once the translation is done, save the file according to your language code.
 Find a list of language codes at [WordPress in your Language](https://make.wordpress.org/polyglots/teams/).
 As an example, the language code for English (UK) is en_GB, so you will end up with two new files: en_GB.po and then en_GB.mo
 5. When that’s done, simply upload the files to **east/language** folder using FTP

 ---

 ## Theme Development

 If you are a developer and need to do a customization work, the theme is using [Gulp](https://github.com/gulpjs/gulp) to compile [Sass](http://sass-lang.com/) and JavaScript.
-This improve the development flow, and making it much faster.
+This improves the development flow and making it much faster.

-First make sure you have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed, then run the the following commands in the theme root directory to install npm dependencies.
+First, make sure you have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed, then run the-the following commands in the theme root directory to install *npm* dependencies.

 ```
 npm install